ventodeco/capx419/README.md

 # Bangkit 2021 Final Capstone Project
-B21-CAP419X:
+B21-CAPX419:
+- A2242162 - Ibrahim Mubarok
+- A2242170 - Arna Muhammad Rasyid
 - C0121298 - Yosep Novento Nugroho
 - C0121301 - Mochamad Syarief Maulana
-- A2242162 - Ibrahim Mubarok
-- A2242170 - Arna Muhammad Rasyid
+- M2582418 - Jatu Kusuma Rahardian
 - M3122769 - Ghifari Ananda Alif
-- M2582418 - Jatu Kusuma Rahardian

-## Project Description
+## Project Description: FoodFacts
-TBA
+Poor eating habits could be detrimental to a person's health, thus it is important to build a healthier eating habit, one of the ways towards it is by tracking calories and nutrients for each meal throughout the day.
+Then, come the question “How do you track calories and nutrients in your food easily?”.
+To answer that, we decided to develop an app that could detect the amount of calories and nutrients of food by taking pictures of it, then keep track of what kind of food you eat throughout the day.

 ## Repository Structure
 | Folder | Content |